Gynecomastia

 Key points about gynecomastia

-• Gynecomastia is an overdevelopment or enlargement of the breast tissue in men or boys.
+• Gynecomastia is an overdevelopment or enlargement of the breast tissue in children and adults who have a penis.

 • The breasts become larger.
 They often grow unevenly.

-• It is often caused by changes in levels of the female hormone (estrogen) and the male hormone (testosterone).
+• It's often caused by changes in levels of the hormones estrogen and testosterone.
 Other things may cause it as well.

-• Most cases happen when a preteen or teenage boy is going through puberty.
-But it can also happen to newborn babies and older men.
+• Most cases happen when a preteen or teenage child is going through puberty.
+But it can also happen to newborn babies and older adults.

 • It often goes away on its own.
 In some cases, hormone therapy is needed.
 Surgery may also help treat the condition.